-Perticone says emotions connected to COVID-19 include anxiety about health and finances, uncertainty about the length of the quarantine, anger over loss of control, a sense of loneliness and, ultimately, fear of the unknown.
+Perticone says emotions connected to COVID-19 include anxiety about health and finances, uncertainty about if and when life will return to "normal," anger over loss of control, a sense of loneliness and, ultimately, fear of the unknown.

 "If not processed properly, these emotions can get to the point where they interfere with your ability to be your best self," Perticone says.
 "When they start to affect your health, relationships and job, it’s time for an intervention."

 These are some signs that it’s time to reach out for help: